camconrad/compensator/contracts/README.md

 ### Variables
 - `address[] public compensators` - A list of all `Compensator` contracts created by the factory.
 - `mapping(address delegatee => address compensator) public delegateeToCompensator` - A mapping of delegatees to their `Compensator` contracts.
+- `address public immutable compToken` - The COMP governance token contract.
+- `address public immutable compoundGovernor` - The Compound Governor contract.

 ### Functions
+- **`constructor(address _compToken, address _compoundGovernor)`**
+  Initializes the factory with the COMP token and Compound Governor addresses.
+  - Validates that both addresses are non-zero.
+  - Sets the addresses as immutable variables.

 - **`createCompensator(address delegatee, string memory delegateeName)`**
   Creates a `Compensator` contract for a delegatee.
   - Adds the contract to the `compensators` list.
   - Maps the delegatee to their `Compensator` contract.
+  - Passes the COMP token and Compound Governor addresses to the new contract.
   - Returns the address of the new `Compensator` contract.

 - **`getCompensatorsCount()`**